My primary research is in the area of abstract

 focusing on statistical pedagogy.
 I have also supervised undergraduate

-research projects in statistics related to spatial econometrics,
+research projects in statistics and data science, related to spatial econometrics,

 I have done work in Economics, with my co-author Olga Nicoara,